dualistic/dualistic.github.com/source/_posts/2008-04-03-problem-with-four-days-on-rails.markdown

 sharing: true
 footer: true
 ---
 I am working with a new developer who has Ruby experience, but no Rails experience.
 I pointed him at the Rails site and told him to run though some of the tutorials.
-I was surprised that the "Four Days on Rails":http://rails.homelinux.org/ tutorial had such a weird introduction to database stuff.
+I was surprised that the [Four Days on Rails](http://rails.homelinux.org/) tutorial had such a weird introduction to database stuff.

 When it has you create your database, it has you run the following sql code: